anlsh/picl/README.md

 ### Interface

 This project implements utilities for working with streams.
-The interface is as follows.
-A stream is any function emitting two values, where the first is the item of relevance and the second is a boolean indicating whether the stream is alive.
+A stream is any function emitting two values, where the first is the item of relevance and the second is a boolean indicating whether the stream is alive^1.
 If the alive-indicator is `nil`, then the `item` is ignored.

-As an example, an iterator over `'(1 2)'` produces
-`1, t` then` 2, t` then `nil, nil`: *not* `1, t` then `2, nil`

 Once a stream has indicated that it is dead, all further calls should also indicate likewise.

+If you'd like to use this library to iterate over a certain type of object, specialize the `make-iterator` function to produce an appropriate stream.

+#### Example
+1. As an example, an iterator over `'(1 2)'` produces `1, t` then` 2, t` then `nil, nil`: *not* `1, t` then `2, nil`

 ### Stability